Bomb kills Iran nuclear scientist as crisis mounts

 "It means they have to take more precautions, including, perhaps, being a little less keen to stand out for excellence in their nuclear work.
 That slows things down."

-Bruno Tertrais from France's Strategic Research Foundation said: "It certainly has a psychological effect on scientists working on the nuclear program."
+Bruno Tertrais from France's Strategic Research Foundation said: "It certainly has a psychological effect on scientists working on the nuclear programme."

 He cautioned, however, against assuming that Israel, the United States or both were behind the latest attack.

-Last month, Iran signaled a willingness to return to a negotiating process which stalled a year ago, though Western officials say a new round of talks is far from certain yet.
+Last month, Iran signalled a willingness to return to a negotiating process which stalled a year ago, though Western officials say a new round of talks is far from certain yet.

 SANCTIONS CAMPAIGN